mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Monitoring and Control of Bioreactor for Pharmaceutical Production/README.md

 1. Create a digital twin of the process by calibrating the process model with the plant data.
 Estimate the parameters of the model using measured data in the parameter estimator using [Simulink® Design Optimization™](https://www.mathworks.com/help/sldo/).
 2. Improve the estimation of a CPP using a state-based filter (e.g. Kalman Filter, Extended Kalman Filter, Moving Horizon Estimator, etc.) this is helpful for process monitoring and control.
-3. Adopt an learning-based approach (machine/deep learning) to develop soft sensors.
+3. Adopt a learning-based approach (machine/deep learning) to develop soft sensors.

 Advanced project work: